-As a first step in this effort, the Sustainable Shipment Letter of Credit (LC) was launched at the World Economic Forum in January 2014.
-This new LC designation allows for preferential treatment for trade in agricultural goods that meet internationally-recognized sustainability standards.
-(Read the BEI paper on this effort.)
+As a first step in this effort, the Sustainable Shipment Letter of Credit (LC) was launched at the World Economic Forum.
+This LC designation allows for preferential treatment for trade in agricultural goods that meet internationally-recognized sustainability standards.